 The tank is full when water comes out of the faucet.
 Let the water flow from the faucet until all of the air is released from the tank.
 The faucet will usually spit some air out with the water until the air is expelled.
 The tank should be rid of any air when the water runs freely.

 Check for any leaks in the connections on the heater.

 Turn the power on for electric.
 For gas set the control back to the original temperature setting.

 Hot Water Outlet Anodes

 Some water heaters may have what is called a "Hot Water Outlet Anode" installed in the outlet side.
-These will usually need to be replaced at the same time as the regular anode.
+These will usually need to be replaced at the same time as regular anode rods.
 Since these will be connected to the outgoing plumbing the removal and installation is slightly different.

 Most often, there will be a flexible connection from the hard plumbing to the anode's nipple.
-In this case, simply loosen the connection between the flex line and the nipple.
-You will then be able to remove and replace the anode as described in the above instructions.
+In this case, simply loosen the nut of the flex line attached to the nipple.
+You will then be able to remove this type of anode with a pipe wrench and replace the anode as described in the above instructions.

-In some rare instances, the hard plumbing may be connected directly to the anode's nipple.
+In some rare instances, the hard plumbing may be connected directly to the anode's nipple instead of a flex line.
 This may be a bit more difficult to replace as the rigid pipe would most likely need to be cut to free the anode.
 Then the pipe would need to be replaced.
 If this is the case we highly recommend hiring, or at least consulting with, a professional plumber before attempting to remove these.